 Please pray for us as we undertake this new ministry with The Friends of Israel.

-Paul J. Scharf (M.A., M.Div., Faith Baptist Theological Seminary) is a church ministries representative for the Friends of Israel Gospel Ministry, serving in the midwest.
-He also assists Dr. John C. Whitcomb and writes for “Answers” Magazine and Regular Baptist Press.
+Paul J. Scharf (M.A., M.Div., Faith Baptist Theological Seminary) is a church ministries representative for The Friends of Israel Gospel Ministry, serving in the midwest.
+He also assists Whitcomb Ministries and writes for “Answers” Magazine and Regular Baptist Press.
 For more information on his ministry, visit foi.org/scharf or email firstname.lastname@example.org.